Hepatitis C for people living with HIV

 Thanks to doctors in the medical advisory group: Sanjay Bhagani, Duncan Churchill, Ed Ong, Alison Rodger and Chris Taylor.

-People living with HIV and HCV are included in the review group and have provided additional contributions and comments.
+People living with HIV and HCV are included in this review group.

 Cover design and original layout of print edition by No Days Off.
 Produced by HIV i-Base.